-- The line which divides a figure into two identical parts is called the line of symmetry or axis of symmetry. - An object can have one or more than one lines of symmetry or axes of symmetry.

-- If we rotate a figure, about a fixed point by a certain angle and the figure looks exactly the same as before, we say that the figure has rotational symmetry. - The angle of turning during rotation is called the angle of rotation. - All figures have rotational symmetry of order 1, as can be rotated completely through 360° to come back to their original position.
+- The line which divides a figure into two identical parts is called the line of symmetry or axis of symmetry. - An object can have one or more than one lines of symmetry or axes of symmetry. - If we rotate a figure, about a fixed point by a certain angle and the figure looks exactly the same as before, we say that the figure has rotational symmetry. - The minimum angle rotation of a figure to get exactly the same figure as original is called the "angle of rotational symmetry" or "angle of rotation". - All figures have rotational symmetry of order 1, as can be rotated completely through 360° to come back to their original position.
 So we say that an object has rotational symmetry only when the order of symmetry is more than 1. - Some shapes only have line symmetry and some have only rotational symmetry and some have both.
 Squares, equilateral triangles and circles have both line and rotational symmetry.